GluuFederation/oxd-java-sample/README.md

 WARN  oxd.sample.bean.OxdService OxdService.java:76- Registration failed
 ```

 can be ignored.
-Once you get to the app's home page, you will be presented with a form to supply missing values and perform Site Registration.
+Once you get to the app's home page, you will be presented with a form to supply missing values and execute Site Registration.

 ### How do I deploy this app in a servlet container?